-2.42 If further regulatory action is needed to ensure compliance with any of the standards, then we will consider the use of our powers in accordance with the guidance set out in Annex C. (Please note this is a separate document available on the Regulating the Standards page11 on www.gov.uk.)
+2.42 If further regulatory action is needed to ensure compliance with any of the standards, then we will consider the use of our powers in accordance with the guidance set out in Annex D. (Please note this is a separate document available on the Regulating the Standards page of Gov.uk.)